-In September 2020, our Exposing the Invisible (ETI) team started a European Commission (DG CONNECT)-funded project to organise activities for investigative journalists, citizen investigators, activists, researchers and others in European Union member states to receive training in safe online and offline investigative techniques and tools and to co-develop high quality self-learning and training resources.
+In September 2020, our Exposing the Invisible (ETI) team started a European Commission (DG CONNECT)-funded pilot project to organise activities for investigative journalists, citizen investigators, activists, researchers and others in European Union member states to receive training in safe online and offline investigative techniques and tools and to co-develop high quality self-learning and training resources.

-Concretely, our activities will consist of:
+Concretely, our activities and results consisted of:

 To contact our team with questions about this project, please email us at: email@example.com (GPG Key fingerprint: BD30 C622 D030 FCF1 38EC C26D DD04 627E 1411 0C02)